QA Strategy

 UAT sign-off process template and checklist

-What is UAT sign-off? (and why it's different from casual approval)
+What is UAT sign-off? (and why informal sign-off fails)

 UAT sign-off is the formal approval — by named business stakeholders — that a software release meets acceptance criteria and is ready for production deployment.
 It's the last human decision in the release cycle before code goes live.